-To tie in with the disease prevention measures and reduce the flow of people, the Government appeals to members of the public to make use of the ImmD's dedicated "Online Services for Foreign Domestic Helpers" webpage at www.immd.gov.hk/fdh or the ImmD mobile application to submit visa applications for FDHs through online means.
-Given that the processing time is the same for applications submitted by drop-in box, online and by post, it is not necessary for employers to arrange for their FDHs to attend an office of the ImmD in person to drop in their applications.
-In addition, the ImmD has introduced the Smart Renewal service that enables persons to submit applications for visas for further employment of FDHs online, by post or by drop-in box and, upon approval of their applications, pay the visa fee through various means and collect the visas by post (except for special or individual circumstances).
+To tie in with the disease prevention measures and reduce the flow of people, the Government appeals to members of the public to submit visa applications for FDHs and further employment of FDHs through online means or the ImmD mobile application.
+Apart from setting up a dedicated "Online Services for Foreign Domestic Helpers" webpage at www.immd.gov.hk/fdh, the ImmD further enhanced the visa application service through better use of digital technology and launched electronic services for visa application and an "e-Visa" arrangement on December 28.
+Upon approval of their applications, the applicants may pay the visa fee through various means and download the "e-Visa" on their personal mobile devices or print the "e-Visa".
+Please refer to the relevant press release for details (www.info.gov.hk/gia/general/202112/22/P2021122200489.htm).
 Members of the public may also enquire about application status and submit supplementary documents and notification of premature termination of employment contract via the above dedicated webpage.
-There is no need for them to attend an office of the ImmD in person for going through the formalities, which is both convenient and time-saving while reducing travelling and contributing to the efforts to fight the virus together.
+There is no need for them to attend an office of the ImmD in person to go through the formalities, which is both convenient and time-saving while reducing the need to travel and contributing to the efforts to fight the virus together.

-The Government also urges employers and their FDHs to be mindful of the limit of stay of the FDHs and arrange for application for visas in advance.
+The Government also urges employers and their FDHs to be mindful of the limit of stay and the passport validity of the FDHs and arrange for application for visas and replacement of passports in advance.